AlexAndradeNet/appium-java-android-real-device/docs/CONTRIBUTE-java.md

 #### Commit Messages

-- Use [GitMoji](https://gitmoji.dev/) to add emojis that describe the purpose of your commits.
+- Use [GitMoji](https://gitmoji.dev/) to add emojis describing your commits' purpose.
 - Use imperative, present tense for commit messages, e.g., "add" instead of " added" or "adds."
     - Examples: